Loveni09/micm-summer-2021/README.md

 ### Installing instructions for SAIGE
 SAIGE can be installed using a conda environment following instructions here: https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE#installing-saige

-In case there's a SAIGE version issue, singularity can be used in the script for the steps; else, there is no need for singularity and the SAIGE_S1/S2.sh scripts can be used.
+In case there's a SAIGE version issue during the runs, singularity can be used in the script for the steps; else, there is no need for singularity and the SAIGE_S1/S2.sh scripts can be used.

 ### Steps
 Step 1: